vala-lang/awesome-vala/README.md

 - [Vala-TMBundle](https://github.com/technosophos/Vala-TMBundle) - A TextMate bundle that provides Vala syntax highlighting, code completion, etc. Sublime Text 3 can also use this plugin.
 - [language-vala-modern](https://atom.io/packages/language-vala-modern) - Provides Vala language support in Atom.
 It's a fork of the unmaintained "language-vala package".
 - [Vala Syntax 4 Sublime Text](https://launchpad.net/valasyntax4sublimetext) - A basic plugin for Sublime Text 3 that provides syntax highlighting.

+## Language Servers

+- [GVLS](https://gitlab.gnome.org/esodan/gvls) - A service that provides code completion and formatting for Vala.
+This does not currently work with Visual Studio Code and has an open issue for implementing the Language Server Protocol, so it's not a proper Language Server.
+- [vala-language-server](https://github.com/benwaffle/vala-language-server) - A language server that aims to provide code completion, formatting, syntax highlighting, and everything else according to the Language Server spec.

 ## Graphic Libraries